YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If one clinic offers more grafts for less money, slow the decision down.
 Ask whether the larger number is medically necessary, whether it can be extracted safely, and whether the clinic is trying to solve too many areas in one session.

 Sometimes a larger session is appropriate.
-A patient with advanced loss, strong donor density, thick hair shafts, and a carefully planned distribution may need a larger operation.
+Someone with advanced loss, strong donor density, thick hair shafts, and a carefully planned distribution may need a larger operation.
 But the explanation has to be specific.
 “More grafts” is not enough.

 Packages and deposits can make the decision feel urgent.
-A patient may be told that the price is available only today, that the date will disappear, or that the graft number is included if the deposit is paid quickly.
+You may be told that the price is available only today, that the date will disappear, or that the graft number is included if the deposit is paid quickly.
 That pressure can move attention away from the medical plan.

 Separate the quote into two parts.
 The first part is the travel, hotel, deposit, payment method, and schedule.
 The second part is the surgical plan.
+A package can be convenient and still be medically incomplete if it does not explain donor limits, surgeon role, graft handling, and follow-up.
 If the second part is unclear, the first part should not carry the decision.

 I become more cautious when red flags of Turkish hair mills appear together with booking pressure.
 A discount is not a medical indication.